Notre-Solutions/Inship-Website/src/pages/automate/index.md

       ## "Our Process is unique"

-      Processing invoices manually is a costly process that normally involves 8 to 10 stages that are nearly all manual.
-It has been estimated that automating this process saves between 80 and 90% of the processing time.
-      This is why business are looking a to automate this process and remove the paper.
+      Processing invoices manually is a costly and timely process that typically involves 8 to 10 steps.
+It has been proven that automating this process can reduce processing time by 80-90%, making it obvious as to why business are looking at an automated solution for this problem.

-      A very common concern we hear is "our process is unique", in reality there is normally a certain element of truth in that statement but with InShip we focused on providing a flexible system that can be simply tailored to meet most businesses needs.
+      Our customers can be concerned about automating a process that may seem complex or "unique" but with InShip we focus on providing a flexible system that can be simply tailored to meet different businesses different needs.

-      As you can see for the articles below
+      As you are probably aware, AP is a hot topic and more and more customers are beginning to investigate automation options.
+This leaves ERP and Accountancy Software providers with a number of options:

+      * Build their own solution; a timely and costly exercise, generally taking up to two years to deliver and two million dollars to execute.

+      * Allow users to integrate with various independent AP solutions; leaving you with little to no control and a poor revenue model.

+      * Do nothing;  risking the loss of current customers and potential new customers.
   sectionB:
     title: Testimonials
     testimonials: